isomerpages/moe-crescentgirlssch/_cca/Student Leadership/CrezCommunity Leaders.md

 Singapore, through fostering positive relations and by spreading joy to students and staff.
 In their journey as leaders, the CrezCommunity Leaders aim to cultivate positive emotions for all and to make a difference in the lives of others in the school community.
-They organise and run meaningful school-wide events such as the Crescent Care Programme, Total Defence Day and National Day where they try to inject enriching and educational elements into these events while making it as fun an event as possible for the study body.</p>
+They organize and run meaningful school-wide events such as the Crescent Care Programme, Total Defence Day, and National Day where they try to inject enriching and educational elements into these events while making it as fun an event as possible for the study body.</p>